-ConsensusDocs® is a coalition of associations representing diverse interests in the design and construction industry that collaboratively develops and promotes standard form construction contract documents that advance the construction process.
-The ConsensusDocs Coalition is committed to assuring that the contracts serve the best interests of the project and the industry.
+ConsensusDocs is a not-for-profit coalition of national associations representing diverse interests in the design and construction industry.
+ConsensusDocs collaboratively develops and promotes standard form construction contract documents that advance the construction process.
+The Coalition is committed to assuring that the contracts serve the best interests of the project and the industry.
+Collectively, associations participating in ConsensusDocs represent more than 300,000 company and individual members.
 View our Affiliates.
 Read the ConsensusDocs Procedures.

 ACCA is a non-profit association serving more than 60,000 professionals and 4,000 businesses in the HVACR community, working together to promote professional contracting, energy efficiency, and healthy, comfortable indoor environments.
 Our roots stretch back to the early part of the 20th century, and the organization was incorporated in its present form over 40 years ago.
 ACCA is the only nationwide organization of, by and for the small businesses that design, install and maintain indoor environmental systems.